Andreu92/shannic/README.md

 # Shannic

-Shannic is an android hybrid app to listen to your favorite music / audios for free without ads.
+Shannic is an android app to listen audios / music for free without ads.
+Shannic is not responsible of the content of the audios / music you listen.

 ## Features